SAFETY & OCCUPATIONAL HEALTH

 Continuous work zone monitoring is carried out to ensure a safe and healthy workplace for the employees.
 Several initiatives like bag filters, dust monitoring, dust suppression, fugitive emission reduction, proper storage of hazardous chemicals/substances are incorporated to safeguard their health.

-WE CONTINUE TO UPHOLD THE WASH PLEDGE BY PROVIDING ADEQUATE ACCESS TO SAFE DRINKING WATER AND SANITATION FACILITIES TO OUR WORKFORCE ACROSS ALL SITES.
+WE CONTINUE TO UPHOLD THE WASH PLEDGE BY PROVIDING ADEQUATE ACCESS TO SAFE DRINKING WATER AND

 Apart from physical safety, we also undertake concentrated trainings on stress management and ergonomics to foster an environment of holistic employee well-being.
 All these interventions not only help in creating a clean workspace but also assist in maintaining the health of the employees.
 During the reporting period, we didn't observe any significant / major occupational diseases at our operating sites.